mizuchits/DISCORD-BOT/README.md

 ```sh
 $ npm install
 ```
-3. Rename the `config.example.js` file to `config.js` and fill in the required fields.
+3. Rename the `exemple.config.js` file to `config.js` and fill in the required fields.
 4. Start the bot.
 ```sh
 $ npm run start
 ```

-## 📝 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.